mdn/browser-compat-data/docs/data-guidelines/spec_links.md

 ### Aim to provide just one URL

-The `spec_url` property allows to take an array of multiple URLs, but most of the time it is best to provide just the most meaningful URL.
+The `spec_url` property allows to take an array of multiple URLs, however, as a general guiding principle, provide just the single most meaningful URL.
 For example, don't add multiple (historical) versions of specifications.

+If you find yourself in a situation where your BCD (behavioral) feature points to several URLs of a specification, this could actually be a strong hint that you should split up the feature into multiple BCD feature keys.

+See below for cases where we actually recommend multiple URLs (events and specifications extending other specifications).

 ### Events